wein.plus

 Klosterberg (single vineyard Germany)

-Along with Altenberg, Herrenberg, Kapellenberg, Kirchberg, Rosenberg and Sonnenberg, this is one of the most common single-vineyard designations in Germany.
+Alongside Altenberg, Herrenberg, Kapellenberg, Kirchberg, Rosenberg and Sonnenberg, this designation is one of the most common single-vineyard designations in Germany.
 It occurs a total of 30 times.
-The name is derived from the fact that many vineyards were once owned and cultivated by various Roman Catholic monasteries or the church.
+The name is derived from the fact that many vineyards used to be owned and cultivated by various Roman Catholic monasteries or the church.

 Ostritz - Saxony

-The south to south-east facing vineyard with a slope of 15 to 40% covers just under one hectare of vineyards.
+The south to south-east facing vineyard with a slope of 15 to 40% covers just under one hectare of vines.
 The medium-textured weathered soil with granite components is partly interspersed with sandstone and clay layers.
-It is the most easterly vineyard in Germany.
+This is the most easterly vineyard in Germany.

 Voices of our members